 If you want your teens to develop healthy sleep patterns, you need to set an example.

 If you’re staying up until 1 am every day because you’re working your way through the latest Netflix drama, that’s not a good example for your teens.

 But if you’re getting to bed at a reasonable hour and rising early, feeling refreshed… your teens will be more likely to follow suit.

 You won’t even need to lecture them, because it will be obvious that your habits are helping you to stay in excellent physical health.

 Getting enough sleep is important at every stage of life.

 No matter our age, sleep affects our mood, relationships and health.

-For teens, the quantity and quality of sleep they get can make puberty tolerable or unbearable.
+For teenagers, sleep quality and quantity can make puberty either tolerable or unbearable.